furkanates07/hospital-management-frontend/README.md

-# # Hospital Managament Systems Frontend
+# Hospital Managament Systems Backend Services

 This is the frontend project for the Hospital Management System, which has been developed using **Vue.js**, **Pinia**, **Tailwind CSS**, and **TypeScript**.
 The backend of this project was built using **NestJS**.